FelipeAlvarezRodrigues/sql-data-warehouse-project/README.md

 ## 🧠 Overview

 This project implements a Data Warehouse using **SQL Server**, following the **Medallion Architecture** (🏅 Bronze, 🥈 Silver, 🥇 Gold layers).
 It supports structured, scalable, and clean data modeling, enabling powerful reporting and analytics.
+The entire solution runs inside a Docker 🐳 container for easy deployment and consistent environments across different systems.

 ## 🏗️ Architecture